Realistic conflict theory: An extension to unequal groups

 Realistic conflict theory originally only described the results of competition between two groups of equal status.
 John Duckitt suggests that the theory be expanded to include competition between groups of unequal status.
 To demonstrate this, Duckitt created a scheme of types of realistic conflict with groups of unequal status and their resulting correlation with prejudice.

 Duckitt concluded that there are at least two types of conflict based on ingroups competition with an outgroup.
-The first is 'competition with an equal group' and is explained by realistic conflict theory.
+The first is "competition with an equal group", explained by realistic conflict theory.
 Thus being, group-based threat that leads ingroup members to feel hostile towards the outgroup which can lead to conflict as the ingroup focuses on acquiring the threatened resource.
-The second type of conflict is 'domination of the outgroup by the ingroup'.
+The second type of conflict is "domination of the outgroup by the ingroup".
 This occurs when the ingroup and outgroup do not have equal status.
 If domination occurs, there are two responses the subordinate group may have.
 One is stable oppression, in which the subordinate group accepts the dominating group's attitudes on some focal issue and sometimes, the dominant group's deeper values to avoid further conflict.
 The second response that may occur is unstable oppression.
 This occurs when the subordinate group rejects the lower status forced upon them, and sees the dominating group as oppressive.
 The dominant group then may view the subordinates' challenge as either justified or unjustified.
 If it is seen as unjustified, the dominant group will likely respond to the subordinates' rebellion with hostility.
 If the subordinates' rebellion is viewed as justified, the subordinates are given the power to demand change.
 An example of this would be the eventual recognition of the civil rights movement in the 1960s in the United States.